Wills

 Why it's important to make a will

-Dying without a will is called dying intestate.
-If you don't have a will, rules called the rights of succession dictate how your money, property or belongings are distributed after your death.
-This may not be the way that you wanted your money and belongings to be distributed.
+If you don't have a will, rules called the rights of succession set out how your money, property or belongings are distributed after your death.
+This might not be the way that you want them to be distributed.

 Find out more about rights of succession on the Scottish government website.